Akuli/math-tutorial/geometry-and-trig.rst

 .. admonition:: Problem

-   A player moves 10 pixels up and 20 pixels right.
+   The ball moves 10 pixels down and 20 pixels right.
 What angle is that?

 Here's another way to define `\sin` and `\cos`, and another function called `\tan` that we haven't used before.